diegodiazgarciadev/Play-games-using-your-eyes/README.md

 # Introduction

-Creation of a python program using CNN (convolutional Neural Network) and a simple WebCam, that translate eyes gestures to a code that the computer can understand, allowing people to play video games using just your eyes.
+Creation of a python program using CNN (convolutional Neural Network) and a simple WebCam, that translate eyes gestures to a code that the computer can understand, allowing people to play video games using just their eyes.

 AMAZING, don't you think?